runeh/typical-fetch/README.md

 - Just have one arg, which has `baseUrl` ?
 - make args object readonly
+- parser for text or whatever
+- error if both parse and parseBody
 - pass response to mappers?
 - Wrap response in a proxy that throws if you try to edit/call it?
 - can parseJson just add two parsers? one for text->unknown and then the user